Nila Varsa LED HMI kit rental

 The light itself is made out of a sturdy aluminium-alloy housing and incorporates a heatsink into its design, which even after long term use, barely feels like it has been on at all — no more needing gloves to de-rig at the end of an event.

 One thing to be aware of is that this Varsa is the first generation version, meaning it is NOT IP65 waterproof.
-If you're using it outdoors in inclement weather, we insist you protect it from the elements as much as possible.
+If you’re using it outdoors in inclement weather, we insist you protect it from the elements as much as possible.
+(Don’t panic, a shopping bag over the main body of the light, leaving the face open should suffice)

 Lastly, the Varsa features a “Nila Net” DMX port, allowing you to add the varsa to an existing network of lights and have it be remotely controlled by a panel on your grid.
 Alternatively, if you have two Varsas’ lighting one subject, you can start the light in Nila Net mode, connect your two lights with a Cat5/6 network cable, and control both lights with one touchpad on the master light.